5 Jackson Configuration Changes That Silently Break Your Microservices

 objectMapper.setPropertyNamingStrategy(PropertyNamingStrategies.SNAKE_CASE);

-or switching to PropertyNamingStrategies.LOWER_CAMEL_CASE.
+or switch to PropertyNamingStrategies.LOWER_CAMEL_CASE.

 Before (snake_case)